 Today’s stories of online proctoring experiences gone wrong, in contrast, may be more along the lines of a student gets sick and misses a scheduled live online proctoring session.
 They may then have to pay a fine to reschedule, or worse, the new time they are offered falls after their instructor is required to submit their grades to the registrar.
 This type of nightmare can take weeks to resolve, and not a small measure of anxiety in the process.

-No one need suffer like this anymore with Honorlock’s remote proctoring service.
+No one need suffer like this anymore with Honorlock’s remote proctoring online education solutions.
 Our 24/7/365 support includes proctors who are always available, so students can take their exams on-demand, at precisely the hour when they feel most ready.

 Web Proctoring for International Students and Americans Abroad